vasmks/portfolio-code-temp/THIRD_PARTY_NOTICES.md

 Applicable upstream dependency, model, and dataset terms should be reviewed separately.

-## The AI-generated example image
+## AI-generated example image

-`examples/source/webtoon_sample_original.png` and the metadata-stripped `examples/input/sample_webtoon.png` derived from it were generated with ChatGPT as synthetic demonstration artwork.
-They were not produced by, or used to train or evaluate, anything in this repository.
-See [README.md](README.md) for the full note.
+`examples/input/sample_webtoon.png` was generated with ChatGPT as synthetic demo artwork.
+It was not used for training or evaluation.

 ## User-provided components